How Approachable Are You?

 Develop your skills by increasing your visibility, using appropriate body language, and working on your communication and listening skills.

-Click on the thumbnail image below to see How Approachable Are You represented in an infographic:
+Click on the image below to see this article represented in an infographic:

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!